Gary Pearce: Democrats must defuse “Defund the Police”

 In 1968, it was “law and order” campaigns by George Wallace and Richard Nixon.
 In 1988, it was the Willie Horton ad that George H.W.
 Bush and Lee Atwater used against Michael Dukakis.
 In 2020, it was “Defund the Police,” which some Democrats say kept them from winning a majority in the North Carolina House or Senate.

 Pat McCrory already has raised the issue in the 2022 Senate campaign.
-On August 6, he tweeted that Democratic candidate Cheri Beasley “refuses to denounce Cori Bush’s latest anti-law enforcement comments. ...
-She’s just not fit to represent North Carolina families in the US Senate!”
+On Aug.
+6, he tweeted that Democratic candidate Cheri Beasley “refuses to denounce Cori Bush’s latest anti-law enforcement comments. ...
+She’s just not fit to represent North Carolina families in the U.S. Senate!”

 Beasley’s campaign made clear that she doesn’t support defunding the police.